-- Parents are advised that some performances at The Festival may feature strong language.
+- Attendees are advised that some performances at The Festival may feature strong language.

 - Full or partial refunds of tickets and/or premium camping upgrades will only be considered in the event that The Festival is cancelled, or in circumstances deemed exceptional by The Promoter.
 For the purposes of 2021’s festival, circumstances directly related to Covid-19 are considered to be exceptional

 - Refunds should be requested from the point of purchase, no later than 23:59 on 6th November 2021.

 - Any booking fees charged by The Festival’s ticketing partner(s) are subject to their own terms and conditions, and are not refundable by The Festival.

-- In the event that The Festival is cancelled, the amount of money refunded will be determined according to the time of cancellation:
+- In the event that The Festival is cancelled, an cannot continue, the amount of money refunded will be determined according to the time of cancellation: